ivy-llc/ivy/README.md

 ## Citation

-If you use Ivy for your work, please don't forget to give proper credit by including the accompanying [paper](https://arxiv.org/abs/2102.02886) 📄 in your references.
+If you use Ivy for your work, please don\'t forget to give proper credit by including the accompanying [paper](https://arxiv.org/abs/2102.02886) 📄 in your references.
 It\'s a small way to show appreciation and help to continue to support this and other open source projects 🙌